zeitgitter/git-timestamp/doc/ServerList.md

 | -------- | ----------------- | ------- | ---------------- | -------------- |
 | Gitta    | gitta.enotar.ch   | CH      | Marcel Waldvogel | -              |

-The special nickname `PGP` is used to refer to the [PGP Digital Timestamping Service](http://www.itconsult.co.uk/stamper.htm), established in 1995.
+The special nickname `stamper` is used to refer to the [PGP Digital Timestamping Service](http://www.itconsult.co.uk/stamper.htm), established in 1995.